Chemical Education Journal (CEJ), Vol. 7, No. 2 /Registration No. 7-16/Received October 31, 2003.

 Silicon rubber tube 3 cm

-Baby food: corn-flour (solid phase) (Not any baby food will work, and in each country the local appropriate kind should be found)
+Baby food: corn-flour (solid phase) (Not any baby food will work,

 A mixture of red and blue food dyes (or any other mixture)